Mr Nicholas Weeks was appointed from 9.00am on 21 October 2022 as manager of the Sydney casino under section 28 of the Casino Control Act 1992 (NSW).

 We may collect and hold personal information about you, depending on your interactions with us, which may include your name, postal or email addresses, date of birth, image, video or audio recordings, casino play history and financial details.

-It may be necessary in some circumstances for us to collect some forms of sensitive information about you in order to provide specific services to you.
-Sensitive information includes information about a person’s race, gender diversity, sexual orientation, disability, ethnic origin, political opinions, heath, religious or philosophical beliefs and criminal history.
+It may be necessary in some circumstances for us to collect some forms of sensitive information about you, for example in order to provide specific services to you.
+Sensitive information includes information about a person’s race, sexual orientation, disability, ethnic origin, political opinions, health, religious or philosophical beliefs, biometric information used for automated biometric verification or identification purpose, biometric templates and criminal record.
 The Star will only collect sensitive information where: